 One should keep in mind that there is a difference between therapy and passive treatment.
 In therapy, the therapist holds space for the client to actively work through his issues.
-In a passive treatment, you get something from the therapist (a massage, energy, emotional support).
+In a passive treatment, the client gets something from the therapist (a massage, energy, emotional support).
 Treatments can be helpful and they do often feel good.
 But they never substitute for active therapy.

 Real therapy is not restricted to therapy sessions.
 In fact, sessions are needed for the exchange of information mostly.
-Actual therapy takes place in between session, through the confrontation with one’s life.
+Actual therapy takes place in-between sessions, through the confrontation with one’s life.
 Therefore, therapy sessions should only ever be considered as self-help tools.

 Real Power is the one we wield over Ourselves

-Newest findings about epigenetics demonstrate that our genes do not determine our fate.
+Newest findings of epigenetics demonstrate that our genes do not determine our fate.
 We are what we make of ourselves.
-I agree with the neurobiologist Candace Pert that the state of our bodies correspond with our subconscious mind.
+I agree with the neurobiologist Candace Pert that the state of our bodies corresponds with our subconscious mind.
 1see her presentation Your Body Is Your Subconscious Mind

 Health is a collateral of Integral Evolution

 Integral Evolution is the formation of one coherent self.
-That also means that there is not a path of development and another path of health.
+That also means that there is no path to development and another path to health.
 Both will have to be one and the same.
-There is no mistery about the origins of disease.
+There is no mystery about the origins of disease.
 It is the human refusal to evolve that creates and upholds it.
 That is even true if we are talking about nutritional deficiencies.
 Our soils are depleted and corroded because of human near-sightedness.
-We chose technologies that do are not compatible with nature.
+We chose technologies that are not compatible with nature.